marnovandermaas/opentitan/hw/ip/lc_ctrl/README.md

----
-title: "Life Cycle Controller Technical Specification"
+# Life Cycle Controller Technical Specification
----

-# Overview
+## Overview

 This document specifies the functionality of the life cycle controller.
 The life cycle controller is a module that is a peripheral on the chip interconnect bus, and thus follows the [Comportability Specification]({{< relref "doc/rm/comportability_specification" >}}).